 Well, at first, I was very sceptical about our upcoming trip to French Riviera, since I wasn’t convinced, that we could see enough in just 3 days in French Riviera because this place is marvellous and people are usually coming for at least 2 weeks (or the whole summer if they are lucky enough).
 But well, now I can say that I’m very satisfied with the trip and wouldn’t change pretty much anything in it.
 So French Riviera in 3 days was just enough for us and I would love to share with you our itinerary.
+Well, technically, we had 4 days in French Riviera, but if you count full days only, that would be 3 days.

-French Riviera 3-day itinerary
+Our French Riviera 3-day itinerary

 I must admit, that at first, I was really disappointed by Nice.
 We went to Gare (Railway Station) in order to find the nearest money exchange office and this part of the city looked quite dirty.
 Moreover, it wasn’t possible to eat literally anywhere.
 It was around 4:40 pm and the service in the restaurants stopped.